WritingMay 2026

 1

 All three carts share the same feature spec.
 The data model does not move.
 The QA list is identical.
-What changes is the interface's willingness to participate in the moment the user is in.
+What changes is whether the cart speaks up while the user is still in the moment.

 The optimistic cart is the only one of the three that crosses Doherty's line.
-It is also the only one that required the designer to take a position on what the system was willing to claim before it knew.
+It is also the only one that required the designer to decide what the cart would say before the server had answered.
 The other two are still well-built.
 They are simply not in the conversation.

 That is the part I keep coming back to.
 The cart is not a list of rows.
-It is the conversation around the rows, and that conversation either happens or it does not.
+It is the conversation around the rows.

 An interface that says nothing is not neutral.